naofireblade/homebridge-weather-plus/README.md

 The **key** parameter is the API key that you get by registering for a weather service in the table above.

 The **language** parameter is *optional* and sets the translation for the description of the day and the weather report.
 Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).
-Default is en.
+The default is en.

-The **forecast** parameter is *optional* and defines a list of forecast days with 1 for today, 2 for tomorrow etc. Default are none.
+The **forecast** parameter is *optional* and defines a list of forecast days with 1 for today, 2 for tomorrow etc. The default is none.

 The **units** parameter is *optional* and sets the conventions used for reporting values.
 The default is "metric".
 The choices are: